danvk/quordlebot/README.md

 - [ ] What are the odds of getting a six if you go for it?
 - [ ] Can Python distinguish guessable/wordbank indices via nominal types?
 - [ ] Why do I have to import ResultDict to unpickle `array.pickle`?
+- [ ] Measure optimal performance
+  - [ ] What's quordlebot's expected number of guesses / distribution?
+  - [ ] How frequently does "go for 5" work?
+What does it cost you?
+- [ ] Add a `--today` (or default) option that mimics Quorlde's Mersenne Twister; Also add a `--no-spoilers` option?
+- [ ] When's the next time that TRAIN / CLOSE / FILET / SONAR will be an answer?

 Updated best and worst first guesses: